osrf/mbzirc/RELEASING.md

 # MBZIRC Releasing instructions

-The MBZIRC project release the software ready to use inside a docker image.
+The MBZIRC project releases the software ready to use inside a docker image.
 The docker images are available from https://hub.docker.com/u/osrf/mbzirc

-This document cover the internal team instructions for releasing a new version of the docker image
+This document covers the internal team instructions for releasing a new version of the docker image

 ## How to push a new docker image to the dockerhub automatically